 How will savings and costs be dealt with across filing periods?

-At the November 2019 meeting of the SAG MT savings group, there was consensus that savings and costs needed to be counted across filing periods.
+At the November 2019 meeting of the SAG MT Savings working group, there was consensus that savings and costs needed to be counted across filing periods.
 The issue is more about how they will be counted, especially as they appear in utilities’ EE plans, portfolio cost-effectiveness or apply toward goals and incentives.
 These are the subject of other questions already addressed above.

-During the SAG Market Transformation Savings Working Group meeting on November 20, 2019 meeting, there was a request to draft and circulate proposed resolution on whether savings from market transformation initiatives in one EE Plan cycle may be counted in a future EE Plan cycle.
+During the same SAG MT Savings working group meeting, there was a request to draft and circulate proposed resolution on whether savings from market transformation initiatives in one EE Plan cycle may be counted in a future EE Plan cycle.

 The SAG Facilitator circulated proposed policy resolution for review on December 13, 2019: Savings from market transformation measure(s) counted in one Energy Efficiency Plan cycle that last beyond the end of that approved cycle may be counted by Program Administrators in a future Energy Efficiency Plan cycle.

-The SAG Facilitator received one suggested edit, indicated in red: Savings from market transformation measure(s) with approved savings protocols counted in one Energy Efficiency Plan cycle that last beyond the end of that approved cycle may be counted by Program Administrators in a future Energy Efficiency Plan cycle.
+The SAG Facilitator received one suggested edit, indicated in red: Savings from market transformation initiatives with approved savings protocols counted in one Energy Efficiency Plan cycle that last beyond the end of that approved cycle may be counted by Program Administrators in a future Energy Efficiency Plan cycle.

 Question for discussion: Do any Working Group participants have additional suggestions on the proposed resolution?